.png)

 Where can I find physical copies?

-Physical copies of issue 1 and 2 can be found at Riley Grae, online or in store.
+Physical copies of issue 1, 2, and 3 can be found at Riley Grae, online or in store for $15 each.

 Can I donate or help fund the project?